Intro

 By default, cargo test

-will run tests multithreaded.
+multithreaded.
 To have tests run singlethreaded use cargo test -- --test-threads 1

 Integration Tests